 What is FID ?About FID

-Every year in early July, the FIDMarseille —Marseille International Film Festival— directed by Jean-Pierre Rehm, proposes a programme of 130 films to approximately 23,500 spectators, in cinemas, theaters, libraries, art galleries, and in open-air amphitheaters throughout the city.
+Every year in early July, the FIDMarseille —Marseille International Film Festival— proposes a programme of 130 films to approximately 23,500 spectators, in cinemas, theaters, libraries, art galleries, and in open-air amphitheaters throughout the city.
 The festival presents a large number of films in their world premiere as well as first films.
 Today, the FIDMarseille is recognized as a source of new cinemas, both documentary productions as well as fiction films.

 In addition, the FIDMarseille organizes